wordpress/Search Settings

 1. Check that content is indexed (Intufind → Status)

-3. Ensure Semantic Search is enabled
+3. Ensure Search Override is enabled

 Search is slow